Home icon Free Home Survey

 While you might be tempted to run the bath a little hotter than usual when you’re feeling particularly cold or you may simply enjoy a very hot bath, it’s not such great news for your health.
 Apart from risking scalding from water that is too hot, it can also dry your skin out.

 Those who experience heart conditions are also better off bathing in cooler temperatures, as overheating can put stress on your body and heart.
+It’s much better to stick to an ideal bath temperature and be on the safe side.
 The best way to assess if your bath is too hot before you step in is to put your hand in.
 If it feels uncomfortable or very warm, cool it down a bit before hopping in the tub for a soak.

 How long should you stay in the bath for?